 All expenses, excluding depreciation on appreciated revalued assets, shall be cash-funded.
 The cash received in respect of depreciation expenses on fixed assets financed from external borrowings shall assist in redeeming borrowed funds.

-Finance charges payable by the municipality shall be apportioned between departments or votes on the basis of the proportion at the last balance sheet date of the carrying value of the fixed assets belonging to such department or vote to
+Finance charges payable by the municipality shall be apportioned between departments or projects (votes) on the basis of the proportion at the last balance sheet date of the carrying value of the fixed assets belonging to such department or project (vote) to

 the aggregate carrying value of all fixed assets in the municipality.
-However, where it is the council’s policy to raise external loans only for the financing of fixed assets in specified council services, finance charges shall be charged to or apportioned only between the departments or votes relating to such services.
+However, where it is the council’s policy to raise external loans only for the financing of fixed assets in specified council services, finance charges shall be charged to or apportioned only between the departments or projects (votes) relating to such services.

 Depreciation and finance charges together shall not exceed 20% of the aggregate expenses budgeted for in the operating budget component of each annual or adjustments budget.